Salpraz® Heartburn Relief

 - rash, itching or hives on the skin

-Do not take Salpraz Heartburn Relief if you have severe liver disease or cirrhosis.
+Do not take Salpraz Heartburn Relief if you:

 Do not take Salpraz Heartburn Relief if the packaging is torn or shows signs of tampering.
 If it is damaged, return it to your pharmacist for disposal.